Pornography in the United States: History

 By 1982, pornographic film production had switched to the cheaper and more convenient medium of video tape.
 Many film directors were hesitant to switch because of the different image quality that video tape produced.
 Those who did make the change benefited from greater profits since consumers preferred the new format.
 This change moved the films out of the theaters and into people's private homes.
 This was the end of the age of big budget productions and the beginning of the mainstreaming of pornography.
 It soon went back to its earthy roots and expanded to cover every fetish possible since video production was inexpensive.
 Instead of hundreds of pornographic films being made each year, thousands of videos were including compilations of just the sex scenes from various titles.

 In the late 1990s, pornographic films were distributed on DVD.
 These offered better quality picture and sound than the previous video format and allowed innovations such as "interactive" videos that let users choose such variables as multiple camera angles, multiple endings and computer-only DVD content.

 The introduction and widespread availability of the Internet further changed the way pornography was distributed.
 Previously videos would be rented or purchased through mail-order, but with the Internet people could watch pornographic movies on their computers, and instead of waiting weeks for an order to arrive, a movie could be downloaded within minutes (or, later, within a few seconds).

 As of the 2000s, there were hundreds of adult film companies, releasing tens of thousands of productions, recorded directly on video, with minimal sets.
-Of late, web-cams and web-cam recordings are again expanding the market.
+Of late, web-cams and webcams recordings are again expanding the market.
 Thousands of pornographic actors work in front of the camera to satisfy pornography consumers' demand while often making money per view.

 By the 2010s, the fortunes of the pornography industry had changed.
 With reliably profitable DVD sales being largely supplanted by streaming media delivery over the Internet, competition from pirate, amateur, and low-cost professional content on the Internet had made the industry substantially less profitable, leading to it shrinking in size.

+In 2025, Michigan's proposal named Anti-Corruption of Public Morals Act was introduced to criminalise pornography content online, along with transgender and VPNs in Michigan, with up to 20 years in prison and a fine of $100,000 or both and 25 years in prison and a fine of $125,000 or both if individual has more than 100 pieces.